jentery/routledgeCompanionMSDH/acronyms.md

-## A Glossary of Acronyms Appearing in the Routledge Companion to Media Studies and Digital Humanities
+## A Glossary of Acronyms Appearing in the Routledge Companion to Media Studies and Digital Humanities [DRAFT]

 2-D: two-dimensional